ImperialCollegeLondon/bubble_analyser/README.md

    poetry shell
    ```

-   alternatively, ensure any Python-related command is preceded by `poetry run'.
+   alternatively, ensure any Python-related command is preceded by `poetry run`.

 5. Install the git hooks: